GabbyBarajasBroussard/hackerrank-python-practice/README.md

-This repository holds my work for Hacker Rank practice code.
+This repository holds my work for solving python questions on Hacker Rank.